twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-10-wavering-and-not-wavering%zh.rst

 U Kyaw Thein, one of Sayadaw’s closet disciples, became his disciple in 1956.
 From Mandalay, he went to Amarapura meditation center and practiced under Sayadaw’s guidance.
 In the beginning Sayadaw taught him how to develop samādhi with ānāpānasati.
 He settled in one of the yogi room and doing his ānāpānasati.
 At night-time U Hla Bu was helping Sayadaw for a massage.
 Sayadaw’s room was close to U Kyaw Thein.
 U Hla Bu was a traditional doctor who had knowledge on Burmese medicines.
 He was massaging Sayadaw and at the same time discussing medicine with him.
 U Kyaw Thein had interest in their conversation, and he got lost in it.
 And then suddenly he heard Sayadaw spoke to him; “Maung Kyaw Thein!
 Don’t let your mind running away.
 You have to be careful!”
 It came as a surprise for him.
 After that he did not dare again let his mind running away.
 Later his samādhi developed and seeing of light.
 He informed Sayadaw about it.
 Sayadaw told him not to pay attention for it and let him continued the practice.
 After his samādhi arrived at the satisfactory level and Sayadaw gave him instruction on insight practice.
 From this incident we know about two things – Sayadaw’s ability to read other people’s minds and his way of practice.

 Sayadaw gave an instructional talk to U Kayaw Thein about the five hindrances.
 There he mentioned some mental states which effected the colour of the blood.
 The blood colour changed in accordance with the mental states.
-Most people justified Sayadaw’s’ way of practice as Sukha vipassanā (i.e., dry insight) by his talks.
+Most people justified Sayadaw’s way of practice as Sukkha vipassanā (i.e., dry insight) by his talks.
 It was not true.
 The instruction to U Kyan Thein supported this point.
 The other point was Sayadaw had some super-normal powers which could not come from dry insight.
 (Sayadaw’s flesh, bone, blood relics—sarīra also support this point.
 Thai forest monks know this very well.)

 The above incident was mentioned by U Kyaw Thein himself in a short biography and practice of Mogok Sayadaw.
 It was a small booklet for free distribution at Sayadawji’s funeral in 1963.

 ------

-revised on 2020-12-30
+revised on 2021-01-11

 ------